adam2392/adam2392.github.io.old/content/blog/travel/USA/Travel Blog - Chicago.md

 A: Generally, I'm an advocate of staying downtown because then everything is walking distance.
 If not, I would try to stay within walking distance to a subway station.

 2. Q: I only have a day in Chicago, where should I go? <br/>
 A: Purple pig, Girl on the goat, Lou Malnati's to eat.
-Cloud Gate / Millenium Park and the River Walk to see.
+Cloud Gate / Millennium Park and the River Walk to see.
 Signature Room for a night time drink if you have the time.

 # Images in Chicago
 Here are some of my favorite photos in Chicago, taken with my favorite camera: